-Workplace (Additional Industry Obligations) Directions (No. 6)
+Workplace (Additional Industry Obligations) Directions (No. 8)

-I, Adjunct Clinical Professor Brett Sutton, Chief Health Officer, consider it necessary to eliminate or reduce the risk to public health - and reasonably necessary to protect public health - to give the following directions pursuant to section 200(1)(d) of the Public Health and Wellbeing Act 2008 (Vic.)
+I, Adjunct Clinical Professor Brett Sutton, Chief Health Officer, consider it reasonably necessary to eliminate or reduce the risk to public health - and reasonably necessary to protect public health - to give the following directions pursuant to section 200(1)(d) of the Public Health and Wellbeing Act 2008 (Vic.)
 (PHW Act):

-- The presence of a person with a positive diagnosis of Novel Coronavirus 2019 (2019-nCoV) at a Work Premises is considered to pose an immediate risk of transmission to persons who attend, or may attend, the Work Premises. - (2) The purpose of these directions is to limit the number of Victorians attending certain Work Premises to assist in reducing the frequency and scale of outbreaks of 2019-nCoV in Victorian workplaces and to establish additional specific obligations on employers and workers in specific industries in relation to managing the risk associated with 2019-nCoV. - (3) These directions must be read together with the Directions currently in force. - (4) These directions are intended to supplement any obligation an employer may have under the OHS Act, the Workplace Directions (No. 6) and the Permitted Worker Permit Scheme Directions (No. 6) and are not intended to derogate from any such obligations. - (5) These directions replace the Workplace (Additional Industry Obligations) Directions (No. 5) and: - (a) increase the number of workers permitted at specified Work Premises; - (b) establish additional specific obligations on employers in high-risk food industries; - (c) place limits on the number of workers permitted at specified Work Premises which are now able to operate; and - (d) amend the Work Premises for which a recommendation to the Chief Health Officer may be made to vary workforce capacity requirements where there is a risk to food supply.
+- (1) The presence of a person with a positive diagnosis of Novel Coronavirus 2019 (2019-nCoV) at a Work Premises is considered to pose an immediate risk of transmission to persons who attend, or may attend, the Work Premises. - (2) The purpose of these directions is to limit the number of Victorians attending certain Work Premises to assist in reducing the frequency and scale of outbreaks of 2019-nCoV in Victorian workplaces and to establish additional specific obligations on employers and workers in specific industries in relation to managing the risk associated with 2019-nCoV. - (3) These directions must be read together with the Directions currently in force. - (4) These directions are intended to supplement any obligations an employer may have under the OHS Act, the Workplace Directions (No. 7) and the Permitted Worker Permit Scheme Directions (No. 7) and are not intended to derogate from any such obligations. - (5) These directions replace the Workplace (Additional Industry Obligations) Directions (No. 7) and add obligations in relation to employers of seasonal horticultural workers.

-- (1) These directions may be referred to as the Workplace (Additional Industry Obligations) Directions (No. 6). - (2) The Workplace (Additional Industry Obligations) Directions (No. 5) are revoked at 11:59:00 pm on 27 September 2020.
+- (1) These directions may be referred to as the Workplace (Additional Industry Obligations) Directions (No. 8). - (2) The Workplace (Additional Industry Obligations) Directions (No. 7) are revoked at 11:59:00 pm on 11 October 2020.